2022–23 OHL season: Latvia

 Latvia had one OHL player on their roster.
 Sandis Vilmanis of the Sarnia Sting was named to the team.

 Vilmanis scored a goal and added an assist for two points in six games.

-Latvia finished the prelimiary round of the tournament in last place in Group B with a record of 0-0-1-3, earning one point.
+Latvia finished the preliminary round of the tournament in last place in Group B with a record of 0-0-1-3, earning one point.
 In the best-of-three relegation series against Austria, Latvia swept the series in two games.
 Latvia finished the tournament in ninth place.

 Slovakia

-Team Slovakia had two OHL players on their roster, as Filip Mesar of the Kitchener Rangers and Servac Petrovsky of the Owen Sound Attack were named to the team.
+Team Slovakia had two OHL players on their roster, as Filip Mešár of the Kitchener Rangers and Servác Petrovský of the Owen Sound Attack were named to the team.

 Mesar finished tied for the team lead in points, as he recorded two goals and four assists for six points in five games.
 Petrovsky scored two goals and three points in five games to finish tied for fifth in team scoring.

 Slovakia finished the preliminary round of the tournament with a 2-0-1-1 record, finishing in third place with seven points.
 In the quarter-finals, Slovakia lost to Canada 4-3 in overtime.
 Slovakia finished the tournament in sixth place.